Scrabble (game show): First format

 In the first format, both the champion and the Crossword winner played separate sets of words against the clock.
 The Crossword winner played first and chose one of two envelopes, leaving the other for the champion.
 A row of blanks was shown, and Woolery read a clue.
 Once the contestant stated that he/she was ready, the clock began to count up from zero and two letters were displayed, which the contestant called one at a time to place in the word.
 Additional letters were then displayed one at a time, but as in Crossword, the last letter was not given.
-Every displayed letter appeared in the word; no stoppers were used in the Sprint.
+Every displayed letter appeared in the word.
+No stoppers were used in the Sprint.

 Before trying to guess the word, the contestant had to press a plunger in order to stop the clock.
-If the guess was correct, the remaining letters were filled in; if not, or if the contestant did not immediately offer a guess, a 10-second penalty was added to the clock and play continued with the same word.
+If the guess was correct, the remaining letters were filled in.
+If incorrect, or if the contestant did not immediately offer a guess, a ten-second penalty was added to the clock and play continued with the same word.
 Once all but one of the letters were placed, the contestant had five seconds to guess.
 If he/she either missed the word or did not press the plunger, the word was removed and an alternate was played.

 Once the Crossword winner correctly solved three words, the champion took his/her turn with the unused envelope.
 The clock counted toward zero, starting at the Crossword winner's final time, and any penalties were deducted from it.
-If the champion completed his/her words before time ran out, he/she won the Scrabble Sprint; if not, the opponent became the new champion.
+If the champion completed his/her words before time ran out, he/she won the Scrabble Sprint.
+If not, the opponent became the new champion.
 The prize for winning was originally three times the pot from the preceding Crossword round, but was changed to a flat $1,500 after the first week.

 Under this format, a champion could play up to ten Sprint rounds.
 Winning five consecutive Sprints earned any contestant that did so a $20,000 bonus.
-If a contestant managed to reach the maximum ten wins, he/she would win another $20,000 bonus;
+If a contestant managed to reach the maximum ten wins, he/she would win another $20,000 bonus.

 March 1985 changes

 In March 1985, both contestants began using the same set of words.
 The champion was placed in isolation while the Crossword winner played, then tried to beat the time set.
 In addition, after a contestant called one of the two displayed letters, the other one disappeared and two new letters were presented as long as there were at least three blanks left in the word.
 The contestant was shown only one letter when there were two blanks.
-This change remained in place for the remainder of the series run, and a fourth word was later added to the Sprint.
+This change remained in place for the remainder of the series, and a fourth word was later added to the Sprint.

-In addition to the contestants now using the same set of words, the Sprint bonus rules changed.
+The Sprint bonus rules changed in addition to the contestants now using the same set of words.
 Reaching five wins augmented a champion's winnings to $20,000, while a retired ten-time champion saw their winnings augmented to $40,000.